mongodb/docs/mms/source/install.rst

 information on strategies for deploying the agent and your monitoring architecture.

-You can now return to the web interface to begin configuring MMS for your deployment.
+Once the agent is running, you can return to the web interface to begin configuring MMS for your deployment.

 Working with MMS
 ----------------